Jerry Fairbanks

-Gerald Bertram Fairbanks (November 1, 1904, San Francisco - June 21, 1995, Santa Barbara, California) was a producer and director in the Hollywood motion picture and television industry.
+Gerald Bertram Fairbanks (November 1, 1904 – June 21, 1995) was an American film producer and director in the Hollywood motion picture and television industry.

 Biography

-Fairbanks survived the 1906 San Francisco earthquake, and began his career in film as a cameraman on silent movies such as John Barrymore's The Sea Beast (1926).
+Fairbanks was born in San Francisco on November 1, 1904 and survived the 1906 San Francisco earthquake.
+He began his career in film as a cameraman on silent movies such as John Barrymore's The Sea Beast (1926).
 This was followed by work on early sound productions such as Howard Hughes' film Hell's Angels (1930) in which he participated both as a biplane pilot and aerial cinematographer for the extensive World War I dogfight scenes.

 His first foray into producing involved an innovative color series of theatrical short subjects for Universal Studios called Strange As It Seems (1930–1934).
-Based on the success of these productions, he was able to sell Paramount Pictures on three new series of short subjects entitled Unusual Occupations, Speaking of Animals, and Popular Science.
+Based on the success of these productions, he was able to sell Paramount Pictures on three new series of short subjects entitled Unusual Occupations, Tex Avery's Speaking of Animals, and Popular Science.

 The latter series was produced with the cooperation of the editors of Popular Science magazine and ran from 1935 to 1949.
 Films in the Unusual Occupations and Popular Science series were made in Magnacolor and showcased a vast assortment of groundbreaking wonders from the world of science and industry.

 In 1945, Fairbanks won the Academy Award for Best Short Subject, One Reel for Who's Who in Animal Land, and was nominated again in that category in 1948 for Moon Rockets.
 Overall, he won two Academy Awards and was nominated for a total of five such awards.

 In the mid-1940s, Fairbanks was intrigued by television and became one of the first film producers to create filmed programs specifically for this new medium.
 His initial series was a 26-episode crime drama, Public Prosecutor, originally produced for NBC Television, but briefly shown on DuMont and in syndication instead.